Amazon Wholesale Business

 Arbitrage is the process of purchasing products from retail sites at a discounted price to resell on Amazon.
 Like wholesalers, resellers buy branded products.
 Unlike arbitrage, wholesalers make bulk purchases instead of individual purchases.

-Wholesalers negotiate rates with suppliers and manufacturers directly whereas resellers (arbitrage) purchase discount products retail to sell via retail.
+Also, wholesalers negotiate rates with suppliers and manufacturers directly (ie. earlier in the supply chain), whereas resellers (arbitrage) purchase discount products retail to sell via retail.

 Wholesalers purchase existing branded products whereas private label sellers create their own branded products to sell on Amazon.